Curriculum

 Gardening & Nature-Based Programming

 Our Garden Program Coordinator also engages our students at both locations with indoor gardening activities throughout the year.
+Seedlings to Sunflowers is a living lesson in what it means to care — for the earth, for each other, and for the future.

 Food Program